Expiration

 For this reason, one goal of the chall-manager is to provide ephemeral (or not) scenarios.
 Ephemeral imply lifetimes, expirations then deletions.

-is deployed, its start date is saved, and every update is stored for traceability.
-A participant (or a dependent service) can then renew an instance on demand for additional time, as long as it is under the until
+To implement this, for each Challenge the ChallMaker and Ops can set a timeout in seconds after which the Instance will be deleted once up & running, or an until date after which the instance will be deleted whatever the timeout.
+When an Instance is deployed, its start date is saved, and every update is stored for traceability.
+A participant (or a dependent service) can then renew an instance on demand for additional time, as long as it is under the until date of the challenge.
+This is based on a hypothesis that a challenge should be solved after \(n\) minutes.

 The timeout should be evaluated based on expert’s point of view regarding the complexity of the conceived challenge, with a consideration of the participant skill sets (an expert can be expected to solve an introduction challenge in seconds, while a beginer can take several minutes).